New Zealand Total Diet Study (NZTDS)

 Many of the analytes in the 2016 NZTDS were included in the previous studies, enabling monitoring of trends overtime.
 Additional chemicals have been included based on international scientific evidence.
 The full list of chemicals for the 2016 NZTDS is included in the final outline document.

 Data on levels of certain agricultural compounds, contaminants and nutrients are combined with information on what people eat for different age-sex groups to give an estimate of dietary exposure to these chemicals.
 In particular, vulnerable groups (for example infants, children and adolescents) and groups likely to consume the most food (for example young adult males) are considered a priority.

 Using the key foods, 14-day simulated diets are developed for each of these groups in order to estimate dietary exposure to certain chemicals.

-The population groups for the 2016 NZTDS will be determined once the consultation phase is completed.
+The population groups for the 2016 NZTDS are included in the final outline document.

 Once the level of exposure to chemicals for each of the age-sex groups has been estimated, these are compared with national/international health-based guidance and standards, such as the Acceptable Daily Intake.
 This information is used to identify the potential for adverse health effects associated with certain foods.

 Food sampling and testing for NZTDS is undertaken over a calendar year.
 Throughout that period, results of each sampling quarter will be made public when available.
 MPI will respond to any unusual or unexpected results as appropriate.
 A final comprehensive report which includes the dietary exposure estimates for specified population groups will be prepared and published once all the data has been consolidated.